-Talk to your kids about tobacco.
+Talk with your kids about tobacco.

 Being a parent is no easy task — especially when it comes to discussing important issues like tobacco use.
 But as a parent, your attitudes and opinions will strongly influence your child’s behavior.
-That’s why it is essential to talk to your kids about the dangers of tobacco.
+That’s why it is essential to talk with your kids about the dangers of tobacco.

 Tobacco use among teens is a major problem in Oklahoma.
 Just look at the stats.

 Every two hours in our state, a child under 18 becomes addicted to some form of tobacco.
 Teen smoking rates in Oklahoma are also high.
 Right now, 14.6% of high school students smoke cigarettes.
 That’s notably higher than the national rate of 9.3%.
 Youth tobacco use leads to increased risk of severe nicotine addiction, which narrows blood vessels, increases blood pressure and puts added strain on the heart.
 This results in shortness of breath, asthma and respiratory illnesses… not to mention cancer and other chronic diseases.

 As a parent, you play an important role in preventing youth from using tobacco.
 With the new school year approaching, your child could face peer pressure to smoke.
 Help them be prepared.
 Make time to talk with them about the dangers of tobacco before they start using it.
 The following 5 tips can help you get the conversation started:

 Give your children the honest facts about smoking and tobacco use so they can make healthier choices.
 If friends or relatives have been affected by tobacco-related illnesses, explain the role tobacco played.

 Over 600,000 middle school students in the U.S. have already started smoking.
 It’s never too early to warn your child of the dangers of tobacco use.

 Youth are highly vulnerable to the pressure of the tobacco industry.
 Help them create a plan for how to say “no” when faced with these pressures.